Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

 \subsection{Analysis of absolutely continuous measures}

 We consider measures that are absolutely continuous with respect to the Lebesgue measure.
-For any such measures $\mu,\nu\in\PPd$, there exists a unique optimal transport map from $\mu$ to $\nu$, which we denote by $T_\mu^\nu$; and we also denote $T^\mu_\mu=I\!d$.
-It is also known that there exists a unique Wasserstein barycenter when all the interpolated measures are absolutely continuous with respect to the Lebesgue measure~\cite{MA-GC:11}.
+For any such measures $\mu,\nu\in\PPd$, there exists a unique optimal transport map from $\mu$ to $\nu$, which we denote by $T_\mu^\nu$; we also denote $T^\mu_\mu=I\!d$.
+It is also known that there exists a unique Wasserstein barycenter when all the interpolated measures are of this class~\cite{MA-GC:11}.